What is ONDC? India’s Plan to Take on E-Commerce Giants Amazon, Flipkart

 ONDC is incorporated as a private non-profit (Section-8) company to establish the public digital infrastructure needed to expand access to India’s e-commerce ecosystem – pegged as a US$200 billion opportunity by 2027.
 Since ONDC will not be following a platform-centric model, the Indian government hopes it will democratize the country’s online market for all buyers and sellers, irrespective of their size, so that millions of small retailers and mom-and-pop (kirana) stores get an equal opportunity.

 Various public and private sector banks have already acquired stakes in ONDC.
 24 companies, such as Flipkart-backed Ekart Logistics, hyperlocal quick commerce firm Dunzo, and digital payments firm PhonePe, are reported to be in the process of integrating with ONDC.
 Meanwhile, Alibaba and Ant Group have exited Paytm Mall’s parent entity, Paytm E-commerce Private Limited (PEPL), over its shift in business direction, away from traditional physical goods e-commerce to ONDC and export business.
+Google is also in talks with ONDC on how to integrate its services with the network.

 India is keen to level the playing field for e-commerce operators and widen the digital market access for millions of small businesses and traders in the country.
 To this end, the government has established the Open Network for Digital Commerce (ONDC) as an alternative to platform aggregators like Amazon and Walmart-owned Flipkart, who have thus far monopolised India’s e-commerce landscape.